VPC-DevAdmin/Inference_Blueprints/multiagent-qna/README.md

 ## Multi-Agent Q&A Application

-A sophisticated multi-agent Q&A application featuring intelligent task delegation to specialized agents with enterprise inference integration.
+Multi-agent Q&A system with a FastAPI backend and React UI.
+User queries are inspected for keywords and routed to specialized agents (code, RAG, or general), then answered through an OpenAI-compatible inference endpoint (Keycloak client credentials or API key).

 ## Table of Contents